SolaceServices/SolaceQueueBrowserGui/README.md

 	}
 }
 ```
 Note that this tool requires both admin credentials and message client credentials.
 It requires the admin credentials to use the SEMP api to pull a list of queues on the broker.
-Themessaging interface is then used to browse a selected queue.
+The messaging interface is then used to browse a selected queue.

 To obtain this information from a Solace Cloud based broker:
 1. Admin creds: go to the Solace Cloud console, click on your broker, then click on "Manage" and open the "SEMP - REST API" section in the area below the tiles.